jonasb/cloudflare-status-template/README.md

 ## Design goals

-- Simple
+- Simple: No UI framework, just server-side rendered HTML and CSS
-- Low cost
+- Low cost: Runs on free plan
-- Few dependencies
+- Few dependencies: No one wants to maintain a status page
-- Easy to customize
+- Easy to customize: Probes and webhooks are just TypeScript functions so you can do whatever you want
-- Standalone
+- Standalone: Only requires Cloudflare Workers and D1 services

 ## Wishlist